Cianna Murray: 2020 to present

-At the 2020 Winter Youth Olympics in Switzerland, Lieffers refereed 11 preliminary round games, a semifinal game, and the gold-medal game.
+At the 2020 Winter Youth Olympics in Switzerland, Murray refereed 11 preliminary round games, a semifinal game, and the gold-medal game.
 The event was the first three-on-three tournament using a two-referee system.
 She was chosen to officiate at the 2020 Women's World Championship in France which was cancelled due to COVID-19 pandemic.
 Scheduled to work the 2021 Women's World Championship in Halifax, the event was postponed until later in the year in Calgary.
 Her first Women's World Championship assignment was the debut of Hungary national team in the top division.
 She also worked the semifinal between the United States national team and Finland national team.

-Lieffers refereed in the 2022 Winter Olympics qualification tournament in Germany in 2021.
-One of three Canadian referees in women's hockey at the 2022 Winter Olympics in China, Lieffers refereed five preliminary round games, one quarterfinal game, and one semifinal game.
+Murray refereed in the 2022 Winter Olympics qualification tournament in Germany in 2021.
+One of three Canadian referees in women's hockey at the 2022 Winter Olympics in China, Murray refereed five preliminary round games, one quarterfinal game, and one semifinal game.
 During the preliminary round game between the United States and the Canada national team, she departed bleeding when accidentally struck in the face by the stick of Amanda Kessel.
-After treatment by the Canadian team's medical staff, Lieffers returned to complete the game with a bandage between her nose and upper lip.
+After treatment by the Canadian team's medical staff, Murray returned to complete the game with a bandage between her nose and upper lip.

-Lieffers refereed at the 2022 Women's World Championship in Denmark, and the 2023 Women's World Championship in Canada.
+Murray refereed at the 2022 Women's World Championship in Denmark, and the 2023 Women's World Championship in Canada.
 She participated in the National Hockey League officiating combine in 2022, was added to the American Hockey League list of officials for the 2022–23 season.